CryptoCANINE/CryptoCANINE/README.md

-specializes in python, c++, and java (not adept) still learning linux warcraft enthusiast
+specializes in python, c++, and java (not adept). still learning linux. warcraft enthusiast.